Nephos/NephosRubyServer/README.md

 ## Examples

-### Production
+### Production and environment
 To avoid information leaks from your application, set the environment variable ``export ENVIRONMENT=production``, or run the server with ``-e production`` parameter.
-It will disable ruby error messages when an error occurs in the controller.
+When an error occurs, the backtrace will be print to the client in the rendered page, unless the server runs in production environment.

 ### Controller
+Every routes will call a method from a controller.

-To create a controller, add a ruby file to ``app/``, with a class inherited by ``Nephos::Controller`` The basic code of a controller can be generated via ``ngenerator controller NAME``.
+To create a controller, add a ruby file to ``app/``, with a class inherited by ``Nephos::Controller`` You should user ``ngenerator --controller NAME`` to generate a new controller.

 ```ruby
 class Example < Nephos::Controller